Adam Lambert: 2014–2018: The Original High and Queen + Adam Lambert

 Lambert appeared as guest judge and musical coach on an episode of the third season of RuPaul's Drag Race: All Stars.
 Due to its success, the Queen + Adam Lambert tour announced a fourth leg to commence June 7 in Lisbon, ending July 8 in Dublin.
 In March, Billboard reported that Queen + Adam Lambert topped their "Hot Tours" recap, with their Australian shows.

-In May, Lambert teamed up with Melissa Etheridge to open the 29th GLAAD Media Awards with a "ripping" performance of "I'm the Only One".
-Days later, he appeared on Live with Kelly and Ryan, announcing a 10-date Las Vegas residency for Queen+Adam Lambert in September 2018, at the Park Theater at Park MGM.
+In May, Lambert teamed up with Melissa Etheridge to open the 29th GLAAD Media Awards with a "ripping" performance of Etheridges's song "I'm the Only One".
+Days later, he appeared on Live with Kelly and Ryan, announcing a 10-date Las Vegas residency for Queen + Adam Lambert in September 2018, at the Park Theater at Park MGM.
 The new production, titled "The Crown Jewels", was well received.
 Lambert changed management to Philymack.

-Lambert was a guest judge in the "Judges' Houses" segment of The X Factor in October.
-He performed the duet "As Long As You're Mine" with Ledisi on NBC's A Very Wicked Halloween, commemorating Wicked's fifteen years on Broadway.
-The performance was lauded for its brilliant harmonies and "impressive vocal riffs", and later released on Wicked: The 15th Anniversary Special Edition album.
-On December 2, he appeared on the results show of Strictly Come Dancings Musicals Week, singing "We Are the Champions", from We Will Rock You.
+Lambert was a guest judge in the "Judges' Houses" segment on the fifteenth series of The X Factor in October.
+He performed the duet "As Long as You're Mine" with Ledisi on NBC's A Very Wicked Halloween, commemorating Wicked's fifteen years on Broadway.
+The performance was lauded for its brilliant harmonies and "impressive vocal riffs," and later released on Wicked: The 15th Anniversary Special Edition album.
+On December 2, he appeared on the results show of the sixteenth series's Musicals Week of Strictly Come Dancing, singing "We Are the Champions", from We Will Rock You.
 On the same date, he performed live at the Kennedy Center Honors in support of honoree Cher, singing "I Got You Babe" with Cyndi Lauper and an orchestral ballad version of "Believe", called an "event high point" by The Washington Post.
 Following the ceremony's broadcast on December 26, Lambert's performance was widely praised.